mikependon/RepoDB.NET/_posts/2020-09-20-repodb-version-release-fsharp-classhandler.md

 ### Breaking Changes

-In this section, we will enumerate some of the know breaking changes.
+In this section, we will enumerate some of the known breaking changes from the previous releases.

 #### Merge 'qualifiers' and 'fields' argument